Cognition

 Desire paths reveal where designed systems and actual behavior diverge.
 The trail worn through the grass shows where people actually walk, regardless of where sidewalks were laid.
 Legibility-seeking systems impose grids; desire paths record reality.

-Slack — the buffer of unexploited resources — enables response to the unexpected.
+Slack (the buffer of unexploited resources) enables response to the unexpected.
 Systems optimized to 100% utilization shatter under stress.
-Spare capacity isn’t waste; it’s responsiveness.
+Spare capacity looks like waste until the unexpected arrives — then it looks like survival.